TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ### Option A: LINQPad

 1. Download the latest version of LINQPad from <https://www.linqpad.net/>.
-2. Open the LINQPad script `Rhetos Server DOM.linq` from your application's folder.
+2. Open the LINQPad script `LinqPad\Rhetos Server DOM.linq` from your application's folder.
 3. Run it with F5.
 It should print a few tables and end with "Done.".

 Notes: